Didier Lockwood

 Didier Lockwood (11 February 1956 – 18 February 2018) was a French violinist.
 He played in the French rock band Magma in the 1970s, and was known for his use of electric amplification and his experimentation with different sounds on the electric violin.

 Career

 In 1979, Lockwood released his first album as a leader, New World, and recorded more than 20 albums.
 In 1994, he moved to New York City for two years.
 During that time he recorded two albums, New York Rendez Vous and Storyboard.
 Lockwood's influences include violinist Jean-Luc Ponty.
 He started playing electric violin after hearing Ponty on the album King Kong: Jean-Luc Ponty Plays the Music of Frank Zappa.
 Another important influence was Frenchman Stéphane Grappelli.
 In 2000, Lockwood recorded a tribute album to Grappelli.
-Lockwood died at the age of 62 on February 18, 2018.
+Lockwood died of a heart attack at the age of 62 on February 18, 2018, in Paris.

 Discography

 In Magma

-On some Magma albums, Lockwood is listed under his Kobaïan name: Stöth Malawëlëkaahm.
+Lockwood is listed under his Kobaïan name: Stöht Malaẁëlëkaahm.